kawax/laravel-bluesky/docs/feed-generator.md

 });
 ```

+## Note
+The display of the feed is affected by the "language settings of your account".
+If the feed is not displayed on Bluesky even though the FeedGenerator is retrieving posts, please check the settings.

 ## Advanced

 Use artisan commands and task schedules to save posts to a database.
 With algo, you can just retrieve them from the DB.
 It's up to you how you use it.